How long can I park when the meter is broken?

-Call 311.
-The DOT field inspectors will make the necessary repairs; and the information will be entered into the DOT computerized system
+File a report with 311.
+The DOT field inspectors will make the necessary repairs, and the information will be entered into the DOT computerized system

-What should I do if I still get a NYC parking ticket?
+What should I do if I still get an NYC parking ticket?

 - Plead NOT GUILTY

 - Check “Broken Meter” in the third box at the bottom of the back of the ticket.
-This is an administrative claim, not a requrest for a hearing
+This is an administrative claim, not a request for a hearing

 - Send the ticket, by certified mail, return receipt requested to:

 Cadman Plaza Station

 What should I do if my parking meter claim is denied?